immuni-app/immuni-documentation/Technology Description.md

 ```
 {
   "teks": [
     {
       "key_data": string,
       "rolling_start_number": int,
       "rolling_period" : int
     }, ...
   ],
   "province": string,
   "exposure_detection_summaries": [
     {
+      "date": date
       "matched_key_count": int,
       "days_since_last_exposure": int,
       "attenuation_durations": array[int],
-      "maximum_risk_score": int
+      "maximum_risk_score": int,
-    }, ...
-  ],
-  "exposure_infos": [
+      "exposure_info": [
         {
           "date": date,
           "duration": int,
           "attenuation_value": int,
           "attenuation_durations": array[int],
           "transmission_risk_level": int,
           "total_risk_score": int
         }, ...
       ]
+    }, ...
+  ],
 }
 ```

 #### Data model - Uploads <a name="data-model-uploads" />

 **Description**
 The _uploads_ collection stores the TEKs uploaded by a Mobile Client with an authorised OTP, together with information on the day of symptoms onset, if any. _Uploads_ can be automatically deleted after 14 days by filtering on the generation time of _ObjectId._ _to_publish_ indicates whether the data still needs to be processed to be included in a new TEK Chunk. _teks_ is an array of TEKs. _key_data_ is the base64-encoding of the 16-byte TEK.
-Any Epidemiological Infos are forwarded to the Analytics Service.
+Any Epidemiological Info is forwarded to the Analytics Service.

 **Schema**